SuperFastPython/PythonMultiprocessingPoolJumpStart/README.md

 >
 > Each lesson ends with an exercise for you to complete to confirm you understood the topic, a summary of what was learned, and links for further reading if you want to go deeper.
 >
-> Stop copy-pasting code from outdated blog posts.
+> Stop copy-pasting code from outdated StackOverflow answers.
-> Stop trying to parse messy StackOverflow answers.
 >
 > Learn Python concurrency correctly, step-by-step.